adamchainz/techblog/_drafts/2014-07-13-extending-djangos-queryset-to-return-approximate-counts.markdown

 ```

-The final issue I fixed was cosmetic, and might not apply for you.
-The admin
-pages will report 'N total', but this may be misleading if someone in your
-organization is using this count for any kind of analytics.
-Therefore, I added
+The final step was a cosmetic fix to make sure the approximate nature of the
+counts is reported to admin users - we wouldn't want anyone misquoting ballpark
-a quick hack to make sure the word 'Approximately' is used next to this count,
+numbers as exact, would we?
+A quick hack can make sure that if the approximate
-without changing the templates (especially tricky if this is a small table
-where the exact count is still returned).

-Replacing lines at the end of `ApproxCountQuerySet.count`:
+count is used, the templates all say 'Approximately N'.
+Replacing lines at the
+end of `ApproxCountQuerySet.count`:

 ```python
             if n >= 1000: